 - Neutropenia (low level of white blood cells) or

-- Stomach or bowel problems (eg, diverticulosis, perforations, ulcers) or
+- Stomach or bowel problems (eg, diverticulitis, perforations, ulcers) or

 - Thrombocytopenia (low number of platelets) or

-- Weak immune system (eg, cancer history or steroid use)—Use with caution.
+- Weak immune system (eg, HIV, cancer, or steroid use)—Use with caution.
 May make these conditions worse.

-- Liver disease, active—Should not be used in patients with this condition.
+- Liver disease, active—Should not be used in patients with these conditions.

 It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 You or your child will need to have a skin test for tuberculosis before you start using this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.

 This medicine will lower the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.
 Tell your doctor if you have any kind of infection before you start using this medicine.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that keeps coming back.

 Call your doctor right away if you or your child start to have a cough that would not go away, weight loss, night sweats, fever, chills, or flu-like symptoms, such as a runny or stuffy nose, headache, blurred vision, or feeling generally ill.
 These may be signs that you have an infection.